-Due to the shifting of some responsibilities on the Section Leadership Committee, we are ardently seeking assistance from our members on the PROGRAMMING committee.
-This committee is responsible for finding & scheduling speakers for BOTH the Technical (5pm) AND Membership (7pm) monthly meetings.
+Help needed: We are still seeking assistance from our members to find & schedule speakers for BOTH the Technical AND Membership Sessions at our monthly meetings.
 If you can help by speaking at one of the sessions yourself, can recommend a speaker or can assist the committee on a regular basis, please contact the Section Chair or another Leadership member.

 To receive monthly email updates from the Section, update your email information at ASQ National.
-(After logging in, click “My Account”, select “Email Preferences”, then check the box next to “Section Communication“.)
+(After logging in, click “My Account“; under Communication, click “Opt In/Opt Out“; then click “Edit“, then check the box next to “Section Communication“.)
 Section 800 will not distribute your email address or send unnecessary messages.

 Welcome new members!
 (September):

 Jeffrey Girimont, Shina Green, Nicole Hulec, Lynn Keller, Maria T Larena Markowitz,

 Jason Maxwell, Nicole M. Pontikos, Zachary Renner, Justin E. Reynolds,